Solar energy is booming in the United States for a good reason.

-The Underwriters Laboratories (UL) recently put out a brief overview of the solar panel market and the copper wire requirements needed to serve that industry.
+Recently, the Underwriters Laboratories (UL) issued a brief overview of the solar panel market and the copper wire requirements needed to serve that industry.
 We took some time to brush up on the differences between PV and USE-2 wire in photovoltaic modules.

-In summary, UL says “PV wire has superior sunlight resistance and low-temperature flexibility in addition to a thicker insulation or jacket and a proven level of flame resistance.”
+According to UL, “PV wire has superior sunlight resistance and low-temperature flexibility in addition to a thicker insulation or jacket and a proven level of flame resistance.”

-- Single-conductor Type USE-2 cable and photovoltaic (PV) wire are both ok to use in exposed outdoor installations.
+Single-conductor Type USE-2 cable and photovoltaic (PV) wire are both ok to use in exposed outdoor installations.